FederatedAI/FATE/cluster-deploy/README.md

 ### 5.1 Toy_example deployment verification

-You need to set 3 parameters for this test: guest_partyid，host_partyid，work_mode。
+You need to set 3 parameters for this test: guest_partyid，host_partyid，work_mode.

 #### 5.1.1 Unilateral test